Famous fast food logos: Fast food restaurant logos and brands

 Panera Logo

-US-based Panera Bread is known for a wide range of dishes, from pasta and salads to a variety of baked goods; the brand has become synonymous with quality and diversity in culinary offerings.
+US-based Panera Bread is known for a wide range of dishes, from pasta and salads to baked goods; the brand has become synonymous with quality and diversity in culinary offerings.

 Over the years, the brand’s visual identity has undergone significant changes.
 Initially, the logo was a symbolic figure holding a flatbread, illustrating the brand’s commitment to the bakery and its centrality to the range.
 However, the winds of change have led to a more streamlined and minimalist approach to the brand’s design.